DNNX/itzavishay.github.io/_posts/2020-03-05-oss-contribution.markdown

 What did my feature do?
 Insert self as a suggestion, of course.
 I waited until I got back home, created [an issue](https://github.com/rust-analyzer/rust-analyzer/issues/3466) and went straight into fixing the disastrous bug I introduced.

 I finished the fix, added new tests, rebased over the latest master.

-A conflict?
+And... a conflict?
 Someone touched that code again already?
 Let's see..
 _![did I fix it already on a different timeline?](https://user-images.githubusercontent.com/5567310/75924613-ee437300-5e6f-11ea-9436-01cc0bf66389.png)_
 (My code is below, the code from master is above)